 - Don’t forget your friends.
 Even if we don’t want to have children – we would still like to be your friend and go out with you.
 Sometimes with the child and sometimes without.

 - Don’t assume we’ll help out with your children.
 Most of us are happy to accommodate children in some way but it’s always polite to ask first.
 It’s also polite not to assume that we will or can babysit or help with chores.
 We still have busy lives as well.

-- Please respect out boundaries when it comes to children, our homes, our belongings and our animals.
-Some of us don’t like children crawling all over us or holding them (I get quite anxious holding children because often they are heavy and I might drop them) and some of us won’t like a child touching our breakables or our animals.
+- Please respect our boundaries when it comes to children, our homes, our belongings and our pets.
+Some of us don’t like children crawling all over us or holding them (I get quite anxious holding children because often they are heavy and I might drop them) and some of us won’t like a child touching our breakables or our pets.
 We have boundaries that need to be respected as well.
 Don’t try to convince us to have children – we don’t want them.
 Please respect that.

 - Have a conversation about something else other than your child.
 There are a myriad of topics to discuss, talking non-stop about the same thing can get boring especially if one party has no interest in the topic of child rearing.

 I’ll leave it there for now.
 I’ll leave you with a couple of bingo cards to reflect on.
 I get that parents have difficulty understanding why something they would want would be unappealing to others but that doesn’t excuse attempting to convince others to make your life choice.